Contents

 Regulatory Concerns

-Example: China’s ban on cryptocurrency mining in 2021 disrupted the global mining ecosystem.
+Example: China’s 2021 cryptocurrency mining ban threw the global mining ecosystem into turmoil.

 Data Privacy